Asergey91/restaurant-table-booking-app/README.md

 ======
 For codeigniter configuration
 ------
-setup  in application/config/config.php the $base_url variable and in application/config/databse.php ther $db variable
+setup  in application/config/config.php the $base_url variable and in application/config/databse.php then $db variable

 For seeding and setting up the database
 ------